yuxi-liu-wired/CS-285_fall2022/hw5/cs285/report/experiment log.md

 python cs285/scripts/run_hw5_expl.py --no_gpu --env_name PointmassHard-v0 --unsupervised_exploration <add arguments for your method> --exp_name q1_alg_hard
 ```

-## Part 2.1: Offline learning on exploration data
+## Part 2.1: Offline learning (CQL) on exploration data

-* offline RL on RND dataset
-* compare resulting policy is to the optimal policy.

-[ ] Implement the conservative Q-learning algorithm in this question which primarily needs to be added in critic/cql_critic.py and you need to use the CQL critic as the extrinsic critic in `agents/explore_or_exploit_agent.py`.

 ### Evaluate it and compare it to a standard DQN critic

-[ ] Write down the logic for disabling data collection in `agents/explore_or_exploit_agent.py` after exploitation begins and only evaluate the performance of the extrinsic critic after training on the data collected by the RND critic.
+Make sure to disable data collection in `agents/explore_or_exploit_agent.py` after exploitation begins.
+This can be checked in the `replay buffer size` in the Tensorboard logging files.

 [ ] run DQN and CQL, on `PointmassMedium-v0`, at the default value of `num_exploration_steps = 10000`.
 DQN is $\alpha_{CQL} = 0$, and CQL is $\alpha_{CQL} = 0.1$.